SageSELab/sageselab.github.io/docs/android-dev-tutorial.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

 The app needs a menu item to allow user to add more tasks.
 Add a `main_menu.xml` file in the `/res/menu` directory, following the same procedure as above.
-The only difference is you will right click the `res/menu` directory to add the Layout resource.
+The only difference is you will first create a `menu` directory under the `res` directory and right click the `res/menu` directory to add the Layout resource.
 Once you have created the `main_menu.xml` layout, double click it to open it, switch to the Code view by clicking the button in the top right, and replace your code with the following:

 ``` xml linenums="1"
 <?xml version="1.0" encoding="utf-8"?>